borkowsk/sym4delphi/Epidemia2/README.md

 # sym4delphi
-Less or more outdated simulations designed for PASCAL or DELPHI compilers.
-From 1993-2010
+Less or more outdated simulations designed for DELPHI compilers.
+From 2000-2010

 __Epidemic2 - educational example from 2011-14__